esotuvaka/noise_platform/README.md

 Frontend

 - `React` for rendering the UI
-- `Typescript` for fuzzy type-matching to Rust equivalents
+- `Typescript` for rough type-matching to Rust equivalents
 - `Tailwind CSS` for styling because its convenient

 ## Complete